 Haven’t made the switch to LED light bulbs yet because they cost more than traditional incandescent bulbs?
 A study by the Consumer Federation of America found you’re not actually saving any money by sticking with the less energy-efficient models.
 In fact, you’re spending more.

 Although LED bulbs cost more upfront, they last longer than incandescents and use less energy.
 The CFA study found that a household using at least 20 light bulbs could save $1,000 or more over 10 years by switching to LED bulbs.

 It can be expensive to install solar panels for your home.
 On average, a solar panel system costs nearly $13,000 after tax credits that help offset the cost, according to EnergySage, an online solar energy marketplace.
-However, these systems can pay for themselves over time, said Matt Edstrom, chief marketing officer of GoodLife Home Loans.
+However, these systems can pay for themselves over time, said Matt Edstrom, former chief marketing officer of GoodLife Home Loans.
 “Once you start seeing a healthy decrease in your utility bills, you’ll realize how much more efficient these solutions are from both a financial and an eco-friendly viewpoint,” Edstrom said.